Searchbreed

 See Spot & Tango

-What a Bull Terrier actually costs year one
+What to budget for a Bull Terrier in year one.

 Food (year one)